What is Sojourner House?

 Sojourner House features 5 separate apartments and a detached coach house providing temporary housing (up to 90 days) for 6 households.

-Referrals for Sojourner House will come from our community partners.
-Homeless patients needing medical recovery will be referred by MacNeal Hospital/Loyola Medical.
+Referrals for Sojourner House come from our community partners.
+Patients being discharged from a hospital setting while experiencing homelessness, and in need of medical recovery will be referred by MacNeal Hospital/Loyola Medicine.

 Please spread the word about this program and consider becoming a SUSTAINING MONTHLY SUPPORTER of Sojourner House.

-Join us by donating at www.housingforward.org/donate / emailing email@example.com / calling 708.338-1724 and ask to speak to someone in Development.
+Join us by donating at www.housingforward.org/donate or by calling 708.338-1724 and asking to speak to someone on the Development Team.

 We also have an ongoing WISH LIST of needed household items at tgt.gifts/HousingForward